blmage/duolingo-tts-controls/README.md

   <img src="https://raw.githubusercontent.com/blmage/duolingo-tts-controls/assets_v2/translation_challenge_controls.png" width="400" />

-* The control panels get expanded when you hover over the buttons or use the [keyboard shortcuts](#keyboard-shortcuts).
+* Full controls are available by hovering over the buttons or using the [keyboard shortcuts](#keyboard-shortcuts), and feature:

-* The available controls include:

   * a rate (speed) slider,